 Being righteous before God is often filled with many challenges.
-We may fail, but not to continue in failure but to move forward in doing right.
-This is to know our weakness and limitations and at the same time to be aware of the possibility that we can succeed by God’s grace.
+We may fail, but should not continue in failure.
+We have to move forward in doing right.
+It is crucial to know our weaknesses and limitations as well as be aware of the possibility that we can succeed by God’s grace.
 Paul in 2 Corinthians 13:9 writes “ For we are glad when we are weak, and you are strong.
 Your restoration is what we pray for.”

-In chapter 1:11-13, John writes “He came to his own, and his own people did not receive him.
+In Chapter 1:11-13, John writes “He came to his own, and his own people did not receive him.
 But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.”
-It is an extraordinary privilege that God calls us His children.
+We have an extraordinary privilege as God calls us His children.

 To explain God’s working in us Paul used another expression in verse three that “He is not weak in dealing with you but is powerful among you” (2 Corinthians 13: 3).
 We partake in the power of God through the indwelling presence of the Holy Spirit.

 In 2 Corinthians 13:4, Paul uses another expression “ For he was crucified in weakness but lives by the power of God.
 For we also are weak in him, but in dealing with you we will live with him by the power of God.”
 We share in the power of God with the fellowship of the Holy Spirit.
 This strengthens us and others as well.